Bahaabrougui/Strategic-Data-Insight-for-AI-Football-Talent-Platform/stragetic_report/report.md

 - Proper tests (e.g. unit tests) are missing due to time constraints.
 Basic assertions are used in the different notebooks.

+## Key challenges:
+- Severe class imbalance: ~75% of players are not of interest to clubs, making it hard to train effective classifiers.
+- Weak individual predictors: Raw scores (video, behavior, coach feedback) show low correlation with club interest.
+- Noisy demographic signals: Age and gender distributions are skewed, introducing potential bias.
+- Most features do not separate classes clearly, making simpler models like Logistic Regression underperform.